OCHA-DAP/DAP-System/DAP-System/resources/readme/readme.txt

 #how to build the project
 This is a maven project.
-The build command is "mvn clean install"
+The build command is "mvn clean install" The db schema can be generated : mvn clean process-classes -Pddl

 #profiles
 by default, the project is built for production